chaim1221/blog-api/README.md

 [Chaim Eliyah](https://github.com/chaim1221)

 #### what
-This is a blog API in NodeJS deployed to AWS using Travis CI.
+This is a blog API in NodeJS deployed to Azure Container Registry using Travis CI.
 It is being written as part of a coding challenge handed off by a recruiter.

 #### when
 April-May 2018, late at night.